tanoManzo/notes/The Nucleotide Transformer - Building and Evaluating Robust Foundation Models for Human Genomics.md

 ### The Nucleotide Transformer embeddings predict the impact of mutations

-Finally, we assessed the ability of our transformer models to differentiate between different types of genetic variants, and to prioritise those of functional importance.
+Finally, **we assessed the ability of our transformer models to differentiate between different types of genetic variants, and to prioritise those of functional importance**.
 In order to do so, we tested divergence between alternative allele and reference embeddings for mutations of interest using four metrics (see Methods; dubbed ”divergence score”)

 ![[Pasted image 20231208165044.png]]